cdlhub/documentation/md/DataConversionComponents.md

 <a id="vulnerability"></a>
 ### vulnerability
 The vulnerability file is  required for the getmodel component.
 It contains the conditional distributions of damage for each intensity bin and for each vulnerability_id.
-This file must be in the following location with filename;
+This file must have the following location and filename;

 * static/vulnerability.bin